janus-ssp/janus/README.md

 JANUS is a fully featured metadata registration administration module build on top of simpleSAMLphp.

-*Note that Janus is being developed on linux/osx and might not work on windows due to the use of softlinks (amongst others).*
+*Note that Janus is being developed on Linux/OS X and might not work on windows due to the use of softlinks (amongst others).*

 For discussing this project a mailinglist is available at https://list.surfnet.nl/mailman/listinfo/janus.
 Issues can be created at: https://github.com/janus-ssp/janus/issues.